stoker88/td-php-test/README.md

 3. Write tests using ``PHPUnit``.
 4. Use TDD to help you write clean and testable code.

+# Submitting

+Once you have completed, you can submit it by creating a public repository on github and sending link to us.

 # Help

 1. https://github.com/JamesHeinrich/getID3